WE OFFER PROFESSIONAL TREE SERVICES THROUGHOUT SYDNEY METRO, MACARTHUR & THE SOUTHERN HIGHLANDS

-With over 16 years’ experience servicing Sydney, Macarthur, The Southern Highlands and surrounding areas, Canopy Tree Pty Ltd is a locally owned and operated business that offers high quality tree work, tree care and consultancy.
+With over 16 years’ experience servicing Sydney Metro, Macarthur, The Southern Highlands and surrounding areas, Canopy Tree Pty Ltd is a locally owned and operated business that offers high quality tree work, tree care and consultancy.

 Focusing on practical and safe outcomes, our proud owner Nicholas Ford, is a member of Arboriculture Australia and the International Society of Arboriculture, keeping up to date with industry news and standards.
 Still an active tree climber in the business, Nicholas delivers over twenty years’ experience in the industry.